MileHacker Logo

 Taxis & Ride-Sharing for Convenience

 Taxis in Cassis are typically white or black, with a "Taxi" sign.
 They are available at designated stands (port, large hotels) or can be hailed.
 Booking in advance is a good plan for early/late travel.
 Fares are based on a meter (short rides €10-€20).
 Cash is common; some accept plastic payment.
-Uber operates in Marseille, with limited availability in Cassis.
+Uber operates in Marseille, with limited accessibility in Cassis.

 Taxi Information